 Route setting involves climbing experience and knowledge.
 We’ve put together our top tips for getting started in route setting:

-- Reach out to ICP to see if we have any workshop opportunities coming up,
+- Reach out to us to see if we have any workshop opportunities coming up

 Route setting is a physical job but also has a big mental component.
 It’s a journey of skills learnt over years of continued application.